 What happens if I get a “hit” on my NBI application?

-Every time someone applies for an NBI clearance and NBI personnel searches through their criminal database to check for any criminal record–also known as “derogatory records”–associated with the applicant’s name.
-If your NBI clearance application has a “hit” status, it means that either you or a namesake of yours (if your name and surname is common, there’s a big probability that another person out there shares the same name as yours) has a criminal record.
-Applicants with a “hit” status are usually given a five to ten-day waiting period to clarify the record.
-Given that the applicant is here in Canada when the NBI clearance application has been submitted, an Affidavit of Denial duly notarized and authenticated by a notary public in Canada is usually being required to be submitted back to the NBI office in order to proceed with the clearance process.
+Every time someone applies for an NBI clearance, a search is conducted through the criminal database to check for any criminal record–also known as “derogatory records”–associated with the applicant’s name.
+If your NBI clearance application has a “hit” status, it means that either you or a namesake (if your name and surname is common, there is a higher probability that another person shares the same name as yours) has a criminal record.
+Applicants with a “hit” status are usually given a five to ten-day waiting period to clarify the record (for quality control).
+Given that the applicant is in Canada when the NBI clearance application was submitted, an Affidavit of Denial duly notarized and authenticated by a notary public in Canada is usually required to be submitted to the NBI office in order to proceed with the clearance process.

 How can JCA LAW OFFICE help you?